 The acorn javaScript parser

-For some projects it might be required to parse javaScript, often doing so might be a task that is done my a javaScript engine, but sometimes on might want to parse javaScript with javaScript.
-A popular and well know project for doing just that is acorn.
+For some projects it might be required to parse javaScript, often doing so might be a task that is done my a javaScript engine, but sometimes I might want to parse javaScript with javaScript.
+A popular and well know project for doing just that is acorn which is one of many user space nodejs project that can be used for this sort of thing.

 I then also made a demos folder, and made my first demo called basic.js.
 It is a usual practice of mine to start out with a demo like that when trying out a project of any kind.